jessepav/lacygoill-wiki-backup/vim/vim9.md

 #### What gives?

 Yeah, this time, you found one.
-It's documented above `:h type-checking`.
+It's documented above `:help type-checking`.

 But  writing a  legacy function  in a  Vim9 script  is a  corner case,  which is discouraged in the help: